Hexagram 4:

 character, merit, virtue, quality, ability, nature

 A spring wells up at the foot of the mountain: the image of Youth.
-The superior man fosters his character by thoroughness in all that he does.
-Like water filling every hollow before flowing on.
-No gaps skipped.
-Every function understood before moving to the next.
+Thus the superior man fosters his character by thoroughness in all that he does.

 Historical Context